 It is always an honour to have an image published in such a prestigious magazine as BBC Wildlife and although I was aware that I was going to have the seal pup image as a full page (the Picture Editor informed me), what I didn’t expect, as I flipped through, was to see another!
 A very nice surprise indeed!

 First of all, this is a not a definitive How To piece nor is it the ONLY way to photograph mushrooms.
-I decided to write this on the spur-of-the-moment given that many this weekend (and over the next few weeks) will be venturing out in the hope of getting some nice images of fungi.
-I simply hope that the following will help you on your way and that these images will go some way to inspiring you to get out and shoot these fantastic organisms.
+I decided to write this on the spur-of-the-moment given that many this weekend (and over the next couple of months) will be venturing out in the hope of getting some nice images of fungi.
+I simply hope that the following will assist you and that these images will go some way to inspiring you to get out and shoot these fantastic organisms.

 I have written this, roughly, step by step.